microcks/microcks-quarkus/README.md

 Don't forget to specify the `provided` scope as the extension is just for easing your life during development mode and tests 👻

-### Configuring the DevServices
+### Configuring the Dev Services

-By default, and if global DevServices are not disabled, Microcks DevService will run on next `mvn quarkus:dev`, launching a Microcks Testcontainer to handle your mock dependencies.
+By default, and if global Dev Services are not disabled, Microcks Dev Service will run on next `mvn quarkus:dev`, launching a Microcks Testcontainer to handle your mock dependencies.
 You can obviously fine-tune the configuration using properties in `application.properties`.
 Microcks related properties have the `quarkus.microcks` prefix.

-You can explicitly disable Microcks DevService if you want save some resources at some point:
+You can explicitly disable Microcks Dev Service if you want save some resources at some point:

 ```properties
 quarkus.microcks.devservices.enabled=false